 Interview Topics and Hiring Practices

 Because of the diversity among USAOs’ interview processes, no typical process can be described, aside from the fact that most offices hold more than one interview.
-There is, however, one question that is virtually always asked: “Why do you want to be an AUSA?”
-Every applicant needs to think fully about this question and be prepared to answer it in a way that conveys that he or she has really thought about what an AUSA does and why he or she wants to serve in that role.
+There is, however, one question that is always asked, in one form or another: “Why do you want to be an AUSA?”
+Every applicant needs to think fully about this question and be prepared to answer it in a way that conveys that they have really thought about what an AUSA does and why they want to serve in that role.
 During an interview, you should demonstrate your strengths as an applicant and, perhaps most importantly, convince the interviewers of your great enthusiasm for being a prosecutor or federal civil litigator.
 If you are interested in a particular practice area within an office, it would be beneficial to be familiar with the latest Supreme Court, circuit, and district court cases in that area, especially if any arose from the jurisdiction in which the office is located.
 Another great source of information for interview preparation is the “News” tab on any USAO website, where you will find current and archived press releases.
 One AUSA in D.C. even found it helpful to observe the court(s) that frequently heard cases from the office she hoped to join.

 The hiring process generally includes a written application followed by several rounds of interviews, with the final interview involving the U.S. Attorney.
 For some offices, the written portion consists only of a resume, while other offices require a cover letter and/or a completed application form.
 There are typically three rounds of interviews in the hiring process, but the number of interview rounds can range from one to five.
 The interview process may also differ based on whether you are applying to the criminal or the civil division of the office.
 For example, in one district there is a three-round interview process for criminal hires, but just one panel interview for civil hires.

 For more specific information about interviewing in a particular district, email OPIA (email@example.com) or set up an appointment with an OPIA staff member.
+For alumni hoping to lateral into a USAO, make an appointment with OPIA’s alumni adviser.
 Keep in mind that practices may shift as USAO administrations change.

 During my 1L summer, I made great contacts with Assistant U.S. Attorneys in the Hawaii office, which turned out to be a great set of government references.
 When I sought employment at the DOJ, I applied to a division of DOJ that offered a lot of litigation and travel opportunities, including in the district where I ultimately wanted to practice.
 I got some felony trial experience under my belt, as well as experience operating in the federal system (including working on grand jury investigations, etc.), and then kept my eyes and ears open for any hiring opportunities in other areas of federal prosecution.
 When it came to seeking recommendations for the USAO position in Honolulu, Hawaii, I had contacts in the DOJ circles willing to recommend me, as well as AUSAs in the office with whom I had previously worked.
 I chose to work at the USAO in Hawaii primarily because my family is here.
 In this district, we run the gamut of federal crimes, although we don’t get as many of the complex cases common in the larger district offices.